adrianliechti/llama/README.md

 ## Example Application

-The Docker `compose.yaml` file starts a simple web-based [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui)  (port http/3000) and a [llama.cpp](https://github.com/ggerganov/llama.cpp) server.
+The Docker `compose.yaml` file starts a simple web-based [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui)  (port http/3000) and a [LLAMA.CPP](https://github.com/ggerganov/llama.cpp) server.
 The LLAMA Gateway API is exposed locally (port http/8080) using the static token `changeme`.
-An OpenAI-compatible API is availabe in http://localhost:8080/oai/v1.
+An OpenAI-compatible API is availabe at http://localhost:8080/oai/v1.

 While starting up, a [Mistral 7B Instruct](https://mistral.ai/news/announcing-mistral-7b/) model file will be downloaded from [Hugging Face](https://huggingface.co) (see ./models) if not already exists.

-The sample also starts a text2vec sentence-transformer provided by [Weaviate](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers) to provide embedding APIs.
+The sample also starts a sentence-transformer server to provide embedding APIs.

 For broad compatibility with existing tools (like the bundled WebUI), the models are aliased as `gpt-3.5-turbo` and `text-embedding-ada-002`.